jfrog/jfrog-client-js/README.md

 ## Contributions

 We welcome pull requests from the community.
-To help us to improve this project, please read our [contribution](./CONTRIBUTING.md#guidelines) guide.
+To help us improve this project, please read our [contribution](./CONTRIBUTING.md#guidelines) guide.

 ## Getting started